CherryWookie/ESP32-Drone/README.md

 ## Construction
 ### `Frame/General`
-For the frame construction, we followed the inluded instructions.
+For the frame construction, we followed the included instructions.
 The ESC was simply put on with the included screws, shock absorbers, and nuts.

 ### Soldering/ESC
 Soldering the wires onto the ESC was unnecessarily difficult.
 What ended up working the best was to hold the iron at an angle so that as much of the iron as possible was in contact with the ESC metal contacts.
 Adding solder to the contacts prior to placing the wire worked well also.
 Holding the wire down with the iron while resting it in position on top of the contacts and adding solder eventually was the best method.
 Remember to be aware of any stray solder connecting any of the chips on the ESC.